 Meanwhile, Granada were the first motorway operator to introduce entirely self-service petrol stations.
 They provided coffee shops for people not wanting a meal.
 All-in-all, they were very successful in getting as many people through as efficiently as possible.

 Although other operators soon followed Granada's lead, none took it as far as they did.
-Granada would purchase services such as Mecca Village and remove all the frills.
+Granada would purchase service areas such as Mecca Village and remove all the frills.
 This cost-cutting eventually resulted in a poor reputation, which Granada tried to address in the 1990s with better building design and new facilities.

-Having campaigned for many years to get the government to loosen the regulations affecting services, in the late 1990s Granada were able to turn many of their services into mini shopping centres, filled with high street brands.
+Having campaigned for many years to get the government to loosen the regulations affecting service areas, in the late 1990s Granada were able to turn many of their service areas into mini shopping centres, filled with high street brands.

 Government Highway Services division, 1966.

 Granada's unusual approach soon raised eyebrows at the Ministry.

 Government policy at the time was to build one service area, and when it became full, to get another company to build one further along the road.
-Granada's strategy was to propose unnecessarily large restaurants that would never be full and therefore never require a competitor.
-The Ministry spotted the pattern and started refusing Granada's plans, especially as they were frustrated with Granada complaining that their existing restaurants were unprofitable; "optimistic" was their summary of Granada's building style.
+Granada's strategy was to propose unnecessarily large restaurants that would never be full and therefore never receive a competitor.
+The Ministry spotted the pattern and started refusing Granada's plans, especially as they were frustrated with Granada's complaints that their existing restaurants were unprofitable; "optimistic" was their summary of Granada's building style.